How to create landing pages…

 What type of elements you should be using on your landing pages to have a high percentage of conversions.

-How visitors convert with your used strategies.
+How are visitors converting with your strategies...

 No matter how good a landing page is…there’s always room for improvement.